 Project – potential carcass quality of the cattle and also adjust the values that are being paid for quality grade, yield grade and weight.

-The model assumes cattle will go directly to a feedlot and will not be backgrounded further on pasture or any other forage system.
+The model assumes cattle will go directly to a feedlot and will not be backgrounded further.

-Only the blue colored cells in this calculator are used to change the assumptions being made about markets, prices and cattle performance.
+Only the blue-colored cells in this calculator are used to change the assumptions about markets, prices and cattle performance.
 The white cells will adjust based on the numbers placed in the blue cells.
 It is important that all of the blue cells are accurate in order to get an accurate final outcome.

 In the spreadsheet, you can click on the red triangle in the corner for an explanation of what data to enter into a specific cell.
 The following pages provide a complete line-by-line explanation of all data needed.